bytesbay/chain-syncer/README.md

 # Chain Syncer

-Chain Syncer is a module which allows you to synchronize your app with any ethereum-compatible blockchain/contract state.
+Chain Syncer is a JS module which allows you to synchronize your app with any ethereum-compatible blockchain/contract state.
 Fast.
 Realtime.
 Reliable.

 ---
 ## Install